Stay up-to-date on the latest area informationSee Updates

 The Regional Office of Sustainable Tourism/Lake Placid CVB is a 501c6 not-for-profit corporation.
-ROOST is the accredited Destination Marketing Organization (DMO) for Lake Placid and Essex County, Saranac Lake, Tupper Lake and Hamilton County in New York.
+ROOST is the accredited Destination Marketing Organization (DMO) for Lake Placid and Essex County, Hamilton County, Saranac Lake, Tupper Lake, and Piercefield in New York.

 ROOST has continuously evolved to stay ahead of the changing destination marketplace.

 Our Destination Marketing focus is based in traditional advertising, digital marketing, public relations, and by harnessing the power of electronic media.

 In house staff manage all facets of our tourism marketing initiatives for the 8 website regions served including website production, photography, content development and search engine optimization.